Audrey-Lee88/OvenHouse/README.md

 "The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
 The license shall not require a royalty or other fee for such sale."

 #### Acknowledgments
-Thanks to the QQ PyGame Tutorial for tips on how to create a tile based game.
+Thanks to the QQ PyGame Tutorial for tips on creating a tile based game.
+Thanks to Stephen Nickalls in Stack Overflow on displaying letters one at a time.
 Special thanks to everyone who gave us helpful feedback regarding art-style, gameplay, and in-game mechanics.

 #### How to Build on the Game
-TODO: add explanation here
+Here are some areas that we strongly feel that would greatly benefit from improvements:
+##### *1. Incorporation of More Artwork*
+##### *2. Enhancement of Witch Chasing Algorithm*
+Improve the algorithm so that the witch does not glitch as much when she is chasing the player.
+Improve so that the witch does not get stuck in the wall at times.
+##### *3. Addition of Assets*
+Add extra fun items for the player to pick up while playing the game, or add extra fun features to the witch like teleportation.

 #### Authors
 [**Audrey Lee**](https://github.com/Audrey-Lee88)